CoEDL/hermes/README.md

 # Language Resource Creator

-Cross-platform utility for turning ELAN (*.eaf) linguistic analysis files and associated media into language resources.
+Cross-platform utility for turning [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/) (*.eaf) linguistic analysis files and associated media into language resources.

-This program can also be used to create language resources from scratch without an ELAN transcription.
+This program can also be used to create language resources from scratch without an ELAN transcription file.

 The Language Resource Creator was developed by [Nicholas Lambourne](https://ndl.im) using Python3, PyQt5, pydub, and pygame as part of the [UQ Winter Research Scholarship Program](https://employability.uq.edu.au/winter-research).
 It is based on a proof-of-concept built by [Dr Gautier Durantin](http://gdurantin.com/).